sortiz98/A-Survey-of-Robotic-Swarm-Research/index.md

 ##### _A Fast, Accurate, and Scalable Probabilistic Sample-Based Approach for Counting Swarm Size_

+The paper describes a distributed algorithm for computing the number of robots in a swarm, only requiring communication with neighboring robots.
+The algorithm can accomodate changes in the size the swarm, such as when robots are added or removed.
+The success of the proposed method is demonstrated in simulation and with a real swarm.

 ##### _Interplay of Two Bat Algorithm Robotic Swarms in Non-Cooperative Target Point Search_

+This paper considers the case of two identical robotic swarms deployed within the same environment to perform dynamic exploration seeking for two different unknown target points.
+The environment is also unknown as well as void of light, so no vision sensors can be used.
+The Bat Algorithm, based on the echolocation used by bats, is utilized to develop a solution.

 ##### _A Swarm Robotic Exploration Strategy Based on an Improved Random Walk Method_